-This combines vitamin C at a lower concentration (good for sensitive skin) but combines it with alpha arbutin to still enable it to tackle dullness and hyperpigmentation effectively.
+This combines Vitamin C at a lower concentration (good for sensitive skins) but combines it with alpha arbutin to still enable it to tackle dullness and hyperpigmentation effectively.
 Apply morning and night.

-An exceptionally stable and effective form of vitamin C, this targets uneven and dull skin tones, as well as signs of aging.
+An exceptionally stable and effective form of Vitamin C, this that targets uneven and dull skin tones, as well as the signs of ageing.
 Apply a few drops to face morning and night.

-The Basics: Acids are used to slough away dead skin, brighten a dull complexion, and improve texture.
-You’ll either get alpha-hydroxy acids (such as glycolic or lactic acids) or beta-hydroxy acids (salicylic acid).
-Both types work on the top layer of the skin, but BHAs also work deeper into the pores, making them great for anyone with spot-prone skin.
+Acids are used to slough away dead skin, brighten a dull complexion and improve texture.
+You’ll either get alpha-hydroxy acids (such as glycolic or lactic acids) or beta-hydroxy acids (salicylic acid); both types work on the top layer of the skin, but BHAs also work deeper into the pores, making them great for anyone with spot-prone skin.

 For spot-prone skin types, this works deep down inside the pores to fight blemishes but also improves any skin clarity over time.
 Ideal if you have scarring left over from spots.
 This comes in a small dropper bottle so you can apply directly to blemishes.
 Use it morning and night after cleansing.

 Made from an ingredient produced by the yeast that lives on normal skin this brightens skin tone and evens texture, tackling marks left by blemishes too.
 This lightweight cream-gel suits all skin types.
 Use it morning and night after water-based serums.